-On September 24, 2019, Contugas signed a Syndicated Loan for US\$ 355,000 thousand, which had Mizuho Bank, Ltd. as lead banks, and BBVA, as an administrative agent to Mizuho.
+On September 24, 2019, Contugas signed a Syndicated Loan for thousands of US \$ 355,000, which had Mizuho Bank, Ltd. as lead banks, and BBVA, as administrative agent, Mizuho.
 Credit and guarantee contracts are under the laws of New York, Colombia and Peru.